 Zambia Safari Ideas

 A Zambia safari offers the essence of Africa with some of the finest wildlife experiences in Africa.
 It also offers one of its greatest rivers: the Zambezi.
-The game reserves of Zambia are truly wild and remote.
+The game reserves are truly wild and remote.
 So it will appeal if you are hungry for an intimate safari experience in a pristine environment.

 Zambia vs Botswana?

 We are often asked to compare Zambia as a safari destination with its more famous neighbour.
 Zambia safaris have three distinct advantages.

 - First of all, the standard of guiding is uniformly high.
 The Zambia safari lodges are often run by visionary characters.
 They balance a passion for wild places with the fierce dedication of bush entrepreneurs.
 Every guide has to pass stringent guiding exams, especially the walking safari guides.
 Thus, the quality of your guide’s all-round bush knowledge is notable.

 - Secondly, and somewhat unusually, the national parks of Zambia allow both night drives and bush walks.

 - Finally there is a friendly service ethic which is pervasive throughout the safari industry.

 Many camps actually close from mid November to April or May as it is so wet.
 So generally the safari season is from May to October.
 So typically the safari season lasts from mid April to early November with some localised exceptions.
 The Victoria Falls are a sight to behold for much of the year.
 Yet we don’t recommend staying on the Zambian side of the Victoria Falls from September to mid January.
 As the water levels drop much more on the Zambian side.
 But our article on the best time to visit gives you more detail!